visualpython/visualpython/README.md

 ### 1. Requirements

-Visual Python is a Jupyter Notebook extension. <br>
+Visual Python is an extension to Jupyter Notebook, so you must have Jupyter Notebook installed already.<br>
 - Python version 3.x
-- Jupyter notebook or Anaconda env
+- Jupyter notebook environment

 ### 2. How to Install